 The amount of moisture of these two specimens is somewhat surprising.
 Exposure of the powdered coal for four and a half hours in drying bath to a temperature of 212° F. resulted in either case in a loss of over 11 per cent.
-It is quite possible that, if the coal has been taken from the outcon, it is injured by weathering.
-A sample from the coal has been taken from the outcrop, it is injured by weathering.
-A sample from the colour.
-Since it is a matter of some satisfaction to be able to inspect personary both coke and ash, I have forwarded to you with this specimen of the same.
+It is quite possible that, if the coal has been taken from the outcrop, it is injured by weathering.
+A sample from the interior of the seam might give different results.